JoaquimXG/CM4025-Enterprise-Web/README.md

   - The outline for this is done, see IsAdmin and IsAuthenticated implementations
   - Further work can be done on more complex permissions but they are likley not required here.
     - read, write, update, delete permissions
+4. Eager loading for related queries, should be handled at the view level
-4. Relative imports???
+5. Relative imports???
-5. CSRFTOKEN???
+6. CSRFTOKEN???
 Should ask whether they are likely to care about this in class

 ### DONE
 1. Create consistent interface for standar CRUD endpoints